 When returning your rental vehicle, you will be required to return it with a full tank.
 There is a gas station at the car rental area of the airport called 'Orkan', this would be the best location for you to fill up as if you fill up further away you may use too much gas and the agency may charge you for this.

-If you intend on driving the ring road or heading into the West Fjords then I would recommend filling up whenever you get chance!
+If you intend on driving the ring road or heading into the West Fjords then I would recommend filling up whenever you get the chance.
 Over in the East of Iceland and the West Fjords, gas stations are few and far between!

 You can pay by card at most gas stations, with no requirement to head into the building to pay.
-It's very convenient for when you are in a rush!
+It's very convenient for when you're in a rush!